MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 #### Ensure that an SSL binding exists on the primary web application
 <a name="ensuresslwoaam"> </a>

 You have to ensure that an SSL certificate is bound to the primary web application.
 For production environments, this certificate should be issued by a public certification authority (CA).
 For test and development environments, this can be a self-signed certificate.
-We call this the on-premises SharePoint SSL certificate.
+We call this the on-premises SharePoint in Microsoft 365 SSL certificate.

 > [!TIP]
 > This is typically a separate certificate from the one that you'll later install on the reverse proxy device, but you can use the Secure Channel SSL certificate for this if you want to.
 For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).